akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beaumont turned to the room, his voice more serious.
 “But I agree with Roger on one point: the March lands are valuable in coin and defence.
 The question is not the silver, Sire, but the leash.
 Conan wants your son to reside there, to hold those strongholds as his vassal.
 As you say, it is almost hostage taking, but tempting.”

-Murmurs echoed about the hall from overtaxed barons, and for the longest moment, Henry said nothing, looking at men who had grown fat on royal favour. *Did I built all this*, he thought. *A kingdom where blood is tallied like wool?
+Murmurs echoed about the hall from overtaxed barons, and for the longest moment, Henry said nothing, looking at men who had grown fat on royal favour. *Did I build all this*, he thought. *A kingdom where blood is tallied like wool?
 And these serve it greedily—more than they serve me.*

 ---